skibon02/sparkles/README.md

 ✧ Cannot specify UDP address to listen on
-✧ Proper using of sparkles-macro::range_event_start!("name") gives warning ✧ Timestamp wrap-around is not handled well (not an issue for 64-bit systems) ✧ Congestion control is not implemented
+✧ Proper using of sparkles-macro::range_event_start!("name") gives warning ✧ Timestamp wrap-around is not handled well (not an issue for 64-bit systems) ✧ Congestion control is not implemented for UDP streaming

 ## Crate features